isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 3: Execute GraphQL Query

-Next, we want to query the data using our Node.js program.
-For requesting the data, we are going to install the _node-fetch_ module which supports promises and is therefore a little bit more comfortable than the standard http post provided by Node.js:
+Next, you want to query the data using the Node.js program.
+For requesting the data, you have to install the _node-fetch_ module which supports promises and is therefore a little bit more comfortable than the standard HTTP post provided by Node.js:

 ```
 npm install node-fetch
 ```

-Once we have installed _node-fetch_, add the following statement at the beginning of your _index.js_:
+Once you have installed _node-fetch_, add the following statement at the beginning of your _index.js_:

 ```
 var fetch = require("node-fetch");
 ```

-We can now implement our fetch call.
-Note that a GraphQL queries are _POST_ requests with mime type _application/json_.
+You can now implement the fetch call.
+Note that GraphQL queries are _POST_ requests with MIME type _application/json_.

 ```javascript
 function fetchFeedData() {